rosazwart/phenopackets-v2-rdf-schema/README.md

 ## 5. RDF Validation

 To ensure that the resulting RDF knowledge graph still complies to the Phenopackets data model, a script has been written that validates a given RDF file against the SHACL files containing all the class shapes.
 When the RDF data does not conform to the intended data structure, it will output a report on which instances throw errors.
-The validator script can be found [here](https://github.com/rosazwart/phenopackets-v2-rdf-schema/tree/main/rdfvalidator).
+The validator script can be found in folder [`rdfvalidator`](https://github.com/rosazwart/phenopackets-v2-rdf-schema/tree/main/rdfvalidator).

 # Used Libraries